thecodemancer/BIMarathon2021/README.md

 Analyze the most popular songs and genres on the Spotify through release year and by the following cutoffs: duration, explicit content, artist, danceability, energy, key, loudness, mode, speechiness, acousticness, instrumentalness, liveness, valence, tempo, time signature, genre

+## Who is this project for?

+End user of the app.

 ## Business Questions

 * What is the least popular song?